Frequently Asked Questions

 How long does it take from drop off to collection?

-If you want to get something framed for a special event, or need a piece sooner, then let me know as soon as possible and I can see what the schedule is like.
+Please don’t leave birthday gifts or wedding surprises for the last minute.
+“Can I have it by Friday” isn’t always going to work!
+However, if you want to get something framed for a special event, or need a piece sooner, then let me know as soon as possible and I can see what the schedule is like.

 Do you do phone or email quotes?